tecpantli (HJleg208exp2)

 Glyph or Iconographic Image Description:

 This example of notation is a black line drawing of banner or flag, upright and facing to the viewer's right.
 It represents the number twenty (tecpantli).
-The banner is rectangular with the fabric or paper part about two and a half times as tall as it is wide.
+The banner is rectangular with the (probably) paper part about two and a half times as tall as it is wide.
+It appears to be attached to a wooden pole.

 Description, Credit: